 I also use a variety of their stains in my work as well, and have been very pleased with the color and the ease of use in working with them.
 Their walnut stain is one of my favorites (and is great when you mix it with their satin poly to spray it), but I have also used their Java gel stain with great results.

 General Finishes offers a variety of great colors – which is also important to me – and you have the option of distressing your furniture when using this paint, which is a bonus as well.
 Some of my favorite colors include the following:

 General Finishes Lamp Black is such a perfect and true black, which is harder to find that you might think.
-Here it is (along with that beautiful walnut stain), from Niagara Furniture Painting and you can see what a rich classic result it provides.
+Here it is on a gorgeous dresser from The Painted Drawer and you can see what a rich classic result it provides. and you can see what a rich classic result it provides.

 This is another personal favorite of mine.
 Coastal Blue is a rich indigo blue and works well on its own, or paired with stained wood.
 Like this piece from Team Sutton Designs – what’s not to like?
 And how about those hardware pulls?
 Yes, please.

 Queenstown Gray is a new color discovery for me in the General Finishes milk paint family, but it’s already become a fast favorite.
 It’s just a great gray hue – and we all know how popular gray is right now.
 It’s a nice shade to have in your toolbox.
 I used it on this dresser, and just love it.

 Velvet Finishes paint is another one that I’ve used that provides a lovely matte finish like the General Finishes milk paint.
 It too, comes in a variety of great colors (and sprays beautifully).
 I used it on my daughter’s nightstand overhaul for the Fall edition of the One Room Challenge.
 I got creative and did a little color mixing too, which is fun if you’re looking to customize your colors a bit.